tlouarn/tlouarn.github.io/_posts/2021-06-03-implementing-domain-driven-design.md

 * Collection-oriented Repositories containing the following starter methods: `add()`, `addAll()`, `remove()` and `removeAll()`
 * Persistence-oriented Repositories where the `add()` and `addAll()` methods are respectively replaced by `save()` and `saveAll()` methods

-Sidenote: in Python, a Collection-oriented Repository would be a simple dict (or a custom wrapper around a dict) whereas a Persistence-oriented Repository would contain database queries either directly or through an ORM.

 # Unique identity generated from Persistence Layer